Republicanism in the United Kingdom: Supporters

 A number of prominent individuals in the United Kingdom advocate republicanism.

 Political parties

-As of 2024, the Green Party of England and Wales, with four MPs in Parliament since 2024, has an official policy of republicanism.
 The Irish republican party Sinn Féin has seven MPs, but they do not take their UK parliamentary seats as a rejection of UK authority in Northern Ireland.
 Though the official policy of the Scottish National Party (SNP) is that the British monarch would remain head of state of an independent Scotland unless the people of Scotland decided otherwise, there are individual members who support a republic.
 Plaid Cymru have a similar view for Wales, although its youth wing, Plaid Ifanc, has an official policy advocating a Welsh republic.
 The Scottish Socialist Party and the Scottish Greens both support an independent Scottish republic.

 The Labour Party, the Conservative Party, and the Liberal Democrats do not have an official policy of republicanism.
-The Scottish National Party, which supports Scottish independence, also does not have an official policy of republicanism, and instead favours making a decision on the head of state of an independent Scotland only after independence is attained in itself.